OpenPrinting/cups-filters/README.txt

 Some of these may be output, but those functions are not assured.
 Encryption feature is not supported.

+2. NATIVE PDF PRINTER SUPPORT

+pdftopdf introduces native PDF printer support to CUPS for the first time.
+PPD files must have a line

+*cupsFilter: "application/vnd.cups-pdf 0 -"

+and use the "*JCLToPDFInterpreter:" keyword, for example:

+*JCLBegin:           "<1B>%-12345X@PJL JOB<0A>"
+*JCLToPDFInterpreter: "@PJL ENTER LANGUAGE = PDF <0A>" *JCLEnd:             "<1B>%-12345X@PJL EOJ <0A><1B>%-12345X"

+They MUST NOT accept PostScript as input data format and will not work with stock CUPS.
+They will need cups-filters (which implements the PDF- based printing workflow) to work.

+Options must not be implemented by specifying PostScript code to inject.
+They must be injecting JCL code ("*JCLOpenUI:
+... ... *JCLCloseUI: ...").

-2. LICENSE
+3. LICENSE

-Almost source files are under MIT like license.
+Almost all source files are under MIT like license.
 However, "pdftopdf" links some "poppler" libraries, and these files are under GNU public license.
 See copyright notice of each file for details.

-3. COMMAND LINE
+4. COMMAND LINE

 "pdftopdf" is a CUPS filter, and the command line arguments, environment variables and configuration files are in accordance with the CUPS filter